big-meel/Ro-Sham-Bo/README.md

-This is a Game of Rock, Paper, Scissors created using Javascript.
+This is a Game of Rock, Paper, Scissors created built from vanilla Javascript.

 Picked up a few tricks for manipulating the DOM during this project although it wasn't anything extraordinary.